DevnagriAI/ios-sdk/README.md

 In case you want to know which language code currently used by application.

      let currentLanguageCode = DevnagriSDK.shared.getCurrentApplicationLanguageCode()

-# Update Translations
-In case you want to update all english localisation strings translations to supported language.

-    DevnagriSDK.shared.updateTranslations()

 # Refresh Subscription Details
 if you want to refresh sdk subscription details.